self-server/app/README.md

 into the long Thanksgiving weekend, I'm keeping the momentum going.
 I'm 100% capable of pulling this off, just need to stay focused.

-### Proof of Concepts
-- SnapRAID + MergeFS
-  - installation/setup process looks to be easy enough to automate.
-  - bash? ansible? puppet? chef?  what else is out there that vibes with the goals?
-- self contained executable for management interface
-  - expressjs + websockets + vuejs + pkggit

 ## Purpose
 Provide a low maintenance, self-hosting platform by mixing simple, reasonable, and robust standards with quality open-source software.